nokia/TPMCourse/docs/objects.md

 One use of the hierarchies is during the manufacturing and provisioning of a TPM:

    * The manufacturer may place keys or NVRAM areas under the Endorsement hierarchy and then lock it
-   * The OEM my place keys or NVRAM areas under the Platform hierarchy and then lock it (see note below)
+   * The OEM may place keys or NVRAM areas under the Platform hierarchy and then lock it (see note below)
    * The Owner hierarchy is open to the end-user
    * The null hierarchy is used internally by the TPM for anything temporary, eg: session information etc.